Steve Cuozzo: Early life

-Steven D. Cuozzo was born on January 17, 1950, in Ocean Hill, Brooklyn, New York.
-He and his brother, Joseph G. Cuozzo, were children of Lillian (February 19, 1922 - April 1970) and Joseph A. Cuozzo (November 14, 1916 – November 29, 1996), a Brooklyn electrical parts factory worker, and lived at 137 Hull St. In describing growing up in the Italian-Irish neighborhood of Ocean Hill near the J/Z line over Broadway, restaurant critic Cuozzo noted in 2009, "I recall stoop sitting with neighbors and a happy blur of maternal grandparents, uncles, aunts and cousins living in the building next door.
-I had my first pizza at a joint I recall as Jimmy's, on a corner lost to time a few blocks from home.
-The place boasted one big window, and the pies were a sublime fusion of gooey cheese and fragrant thyme, an herb I much prefer to oregano."
+Cuozzo was born in Ocean Hill, Brooklyn, New York.
+He and his brother, Joseph G. Cuozzo, were children of Lillian (1922 - 1970) and Joseph A. Cuozzo (1916 - 1996), a Brooklyn electrical parts factory worker, and lived at 137 Hull St. In describing growing up in the Italian-Irish neighborhood of Ocean Hill near the J/Z line over Broadway, he noted in 2009, "I recall stoop sitting with neighbors and a happy blur of maternal grandparents, uncles, aunts and cousins living in the building next door.
+I had my first pizza at a joint I recall as Jimmy's, on a corner lost to time a few blocks from home."

 Cuozzo attended kindergarten at a Brooklyn Catholic school and, when he was about six years old, his family moved to North Babylon in Long Island, New York, where he would live for the next 17 years.
 In 1967, Cuozzo began attending Stony Brook University located in Stony Brook, New York.
 In 1971, Cuozzo graduated from Stony Brook University as an English major.

 Career

 1970s–1980s

 After graduating from Stony Brook University, Cuozzo began his first city job in 1972 as an administrative assistant at the Space for Innovative Development performing arts center.
-In addition, the performing arts center included the dance company of American choreographer Alwin Nikolais.
 Cuozzo moved into a Riverside Drive apartment in Manhattan and described his new experiences as marking his "portal of entry into Manhattan," where he had his "first whiff of big-city glamour and grit."